danaevenhaim/testing-app/testFile.md

-this is A tEsT filE
+This is A tEsT filE

 It HAS some lines